mociatto/HybridVFL-HAM10K/README.md

-# MyVFL: Fairness-Aware Vertical Federated Learning for skin cancer detection
+# MyVFL: Fairness-Aware Vertical Federated Learning for Skin Cancer Detection

 A modular Python implementation of **FairVFL** adapted for the HAM10000 skin lesion dataset.
-This project provides a research-ready codebase for exploring fairness and privacy in vertical federated learning (VFL) using both image and tabular medical data.
+This project provides a research-ready codebase for exploring fairness and privacy in vertical federated learning using both image and tabular medical data.

 ---

-## 📂 Project Structure
+## Project Structure

 - `main.py` — Entry point for training and evaluation
 - `debug.py` — Quick debug mode using a reduced subset for fast checks